Background

 The DNA in our genomes becomes damaged at a high frequency in all cell types – with tens of thousands of DNA lesions occurring in some cell types in a single day.
 Left unrectified, such a high level of DNA damage could result in a high level of mutation and genome instability, which would in turn compromise gene expression, cell function and life itself.

-My team investigates the molecular mechanisms cells use for the detection, signalling and repair of damaged DNA.
-We’re particularly interested in how cells deal with situations where machines that replicate or transcribe DNA become blocked by DNA lesions – because failure to deal swiftly with these scenarios could result in aneuploidy, genome stability or detrimental problems in gene expression.
+My team focuses on understanding the molecular mechanisms underlying cellular responses to DNA damage, especially to replication or transcription-blocking lesions, with emphasis on control by protein phosphorylation and ubiquitylation.
 Over the years we have discovered a range of proteins with crucial roles in DNA repair and genome maintenance, and we’ve studied how these proteins work at the molecular level to promote DNA repair.
 This includes the SLX4 “molecular toolkit” which removes toxic tangles from chromosomes during DNA repair.
 We also discovered the FAN1 DNA repair nuclease which suppresses chromosome abnormalities by helping to deal with blocked DNA replication forks.

 Mutations in genes encoding proteins that control responses to DNA damage cause a wide range of human diseases.
-From our own work, we’ve found that mutations in the E3 ubiquitin ligase RFWD3, or in the SLX4 toolkit, which perturb homologous recombination (HR) can cause Fanconi anaemia, and mutations in FAN1 which block nuclease activity cause kidney dysfunction (karyomegalic interstitial nephritis; KIN).
 Mutations in DNA damage response genes can also cause sterility, cancer, neurological dysfunction, premature aging or death during embryonic development, depending on the pathway involved.
 So, genome maintenance is vital for human health and well-being.
-We are currently trying to understand the molecular basis for a range of diseases caused by mutations in poorly understood genome maintenance factors, especially kinases.
+We are keen to understand the mechanisms whereby disease-associated mutations in DNA damage response regulators perturb cell function and cause disease.
+We are particularly interested in identifying new drug targets and in the “molecular rebalancing” of disease-associated molecular signatures relevant to chromosome maintenance.

 Disease-mutated kinases involved in DNA repair and genome maintenance